yurinek/gitlab_pipelines_use_cases/README.md

 # gitlab_pipelines_use_cases

-Prove of concept for handling different strategies of running Gitlab pipelines.<br>
+Prove of concept for handling different strategies of running Gitlab pipelines.<br><br>
-For each strategy see README.md inside single subdirectories
+For each strategy see README.md inside single subdirectories<br>

-How to run:<br>
+How to run:<br><br>
 Place subdirectory of your choise inside your gitlab repository and test pipelines.